Manchu people: Octagonal drum

 "Zidishu" is the main libretto of octagonal drum and can be traced back to a type of traditional folk music called the "Manchu Rhythm".
-Although Zidishu was not created by Han Chinese, it contains many themes from Chinese stories, such as Romance of the Three Kingdoms, Dream of the Red Chamber, Romance of the Western Chamber, Legend of the White Snake and Strange Stories from a Chinese Studio.
+Although Zidishu was not created by Han Chinese, it contains many themes from Chinese stories, such as Romance of the Three Kingdoms, Dream of the Red Chamber, Romance of the Western Chamber, Legend of the White Snake, and Strange Stories from a Chinese Studio.
 Additionally, many works depict the lives of Bannermen.
-Aisin-Gioro Yigeng, whose pen name was "Helü" and wrote the sigh of old imperial bodyguard, as the representative author.
+Aisin-Gioro Yigeng, whose pen name was "Helü" and who wrote The Sigh of Old Imperial Bodyguard, is the representative author.
 Zidishu involves two acts of singing, which are called dongcheng and xicheng.

 After the fall of the Qing, the influence of the octagonal drum gradually declined.
 However, the Chinese monochord and crosstalk which incorporates octagonal drum, remain popular in Chinese society.
-Many famous Chinese monochord performers and crosstalkers were artists of octagonal drum, such as De Shoushan and Zhang Sanlu.
+Many famous Chinese monochord performers and crosstalkers were artists of the octagonal drum, such as De Shoushan and Zhang Sanlu.

 Ulabun

 Ulabun is a form of Manchu storytelling entertainment.
 Ulabun is popular among the Manchu people living in Manchuria.
-It has two main categories; one is popular folk literature such as the Tale of the Nisan Shaman, the other is from folk music with an informative and independent plot.
+It has two main categories: one is popular folk literature, such as the Tale of the Nisan Shaman; the other is folk music with an informative, independent plot.

 Religion

-Originally, Manchus and their predecessors were principally Buddhists with Shamanist influences.
-After the conquest of China in the 17th century, Manchus adopted Confucianism from Chinese culture along with Buddhism and discouraged shamanism.
+Originally, Manchus and their predecessors were principally Buddhists with shamanist influences.
+After the conquest of China in the 17th century, the Manchus adopted Confucianism from Chinese culture, along with Buddhism, and discouraged shamanism.